Solution of the Probabilistic Lambert Problem: Connections with Optimal Mass Transport, Schr\"odinger Bridge and Reaction-Diffusion PDEs: Introduction

+The partial specification refers to that only the endpoint positions are specified in \cref{TPBVP}, i.e., the initial velocity remains to be determined.

-While we use the potential \eqref{defPotential} in numerical simulation (Sec. \ref{sec:Numerical}) for specificity, it will be apparent that all our theory and algorithms go through for more general geopotential models \citep{egm2008}, i.e., when higher order harmonics (zonal and tesseral terms) are included in $V(\bm{r})$.
+In \cref{defPotential}, the parameter $\mu=398600.4415$ km$^{3}$/s$^{2}$ denotes the product of the Earth's gravitational constant and mass.
+The parameter $J_2 = 1.08263 \times 10^{-3}$ denotes the second zonal harmonic coefficient (unitless), which is a measure of the oblateness of the Earth.
+The radius of Earth $R_{\textrm{Earth}} = 6378.1363$ km.
+Although we use the potential \cref{defPotential} in numerical simulation (\cref{sec:Numerical}) for specificity, it will be apparent that all our developments go through for more general geopotential models \cite{egm2008}, i.e., when higher order harmonics (zonal and tesseral terms) are included in $V(\bm{r})$.
 Specifically, all our results are valid as long as $V(\bm{r})$ is bounded and continuously differentiable, which is indeed the case for all $\bm{r}\in [R_{\rm{Earth}}, +\infty)$.

-In this work, we consider a probabilistic Lambert problem that softens the endpoint constraints in \eqref{TPBVP} to
+In this work, we consider a probabilistic Lambert problem that softens the endpoint constraints in \cref{TPBVP} to

 where $\sim$ is a shorthand for ``follows the statistical law''.
 Thus, we allow stochastic uncertainties in the endpoint relative positions, and instead of steering between two given position vectors, we now consider steering between their statistics given by the respective joint probability density functions (PDFs) $\rho_0,\rho_1$.
 So the probabilistic Lambert problem becomes